subscribe to our Newsletter

 Replacing and removing an old range hood can take a bit of work and we want to share the steps to get it done.

-Here are a few tips on how to install range hood vent through an exterior wall:
+Here are a few tips on how to install range hoods vent through an exterior wall:

 1. If Necessary, Remove Old Hood

 - Shut off the power to the range from your breaker box.